shoui520/shoui520.github.io/docs/yomichan.md

 # Yomichan Setup Tutorial

 ## What is Yomichan?
 Yomichan is a browser extension that allows you to look up Japanese words with both the meaning and the reading on web pages with ease.
-As you can see, I made a dedicated tutorial for it, even though the process is simple and there are already guides out there, only so I can stres how it is a very important tool when it comes to learning Japanese.
+As you can see, I made a dedicated tutorial for it, even though the process is simple and there are already guides out there, only so I can stress how it is a very important tool when it comes to learning Japanese.
 Yomichan also has extra features such as Anki flashcard creation, which makes it a powerful learning tool.

 ## Getting Started
 Yomichan is available for both Chromium and Firefox based browsers.
 You can find the respective versions below.